coder/docs/guides/admin/timescale-migration.md

    TRUNCATE audit_logs;
    ```

-1. Access your PostgreSQL instance and create user and database `coder`
+1. Access your PostgreSQL instance and create user `coder` and database `coder`

 1. Import the data you exported in the first step into your external database: